-- Support effective communication by providing a range of contact methods, shaped to customers’ requirements, including effective use of digital services.
+- Provide a range of ways for customers to access our services and contact us, shaped to customers’ requirements, including effective use of digital services.

 - Ensure that no current or potential customer is discriminated against by letting or selling a property on less favourable terms due to a protected characteristic.

-- Have procedures in place to ensure our properties comply with our legal obligations to meet requirements arising from disability and other protected characteristics including Aids and Adaptations procedures for tenants.
+- Have procedures in place to ensure our properties comply with our legal obligations to meet requirements arising from disability and other protected characteristics including Aids and Adaptations procedures for customers.

-Promoting diversity is about recognising that everyone is different and creating a working environment that values each customer and employee ensuring that services are delivered that suit all sections of the community.
+Promoting diversity is about recognising that everyone is different and creating a working environment that values each customer and colleague, ensuring that services are delivered that suit all sections of the community.

 Inclusion is about positively striving to meet the needs of different people and taking deliberate action to create environments where everyone feels respected and able to achieve their full potential.

-Protected characteristics The characteristics protected by the Equality Act 2010 are race, religion or belief, sex, gender reassignment, marriage and civil partnership, pregnancy and maternity, sexual orientation, disability and age.
+Protected characteristics within the Equality Act 2010 are: race, religion or belief, sex, age, gender reassignment, disability, sexual orientation, marriage and civil partnership and pregnancy and maternity, as specified by the Equality Act 2010.

 Equal Opportunities within the Scotland Act 1998 refers to the elimination, regulation and prevention of discrimination across a number of areas: sex, marital status, race, disability, age, sexual orientation, language, social origin or other personal attributes, including beliefs or opinions, such as religious beliefs or political opinions.